 (There are also cable cars which whisk you up to the summit for 60 – 100 kuna each way).

 Streets hum with litanies in Dubrovnik, so numerous are its churches.
-While the Cathedral's baroque facade has visitors rightly gawping, serious church enthusiasts will want to search a little further: St Ignatius's church is haughty and ornate; the Serbian Orthodox church is dripping with Byzantine icons; and passsing through the Franciscan Monastry's cloister, one of Dubrovnik's most transcendent spots, is a holy experience.
+While the Cathedral's baroque facade has visitors rightly gawping, serious church enthusiasts will want to search a little further: the ornate St Ignatius's church is dripping with Byzantine icons.
+Although it's priced at 60kn, passing through the Franciscan Monastery's cloister is one of Dubrovnik's most transcendent spots experiences.

 Make time, too, to see the oldest Sephardic synagogue in Europe.
 Nestled in a side alley, it's easy to miss - but when you enter its elegant interior, you'll be glad you didn't.